canadian-municipal-barometer/attitudes-shiny-app/README.md

 [https://cmb-bmc-municipal-policy-attitudes.share.connect.posit.cloud/](https://cmb-bmc-municipal-policy-attitudes.share.connect.posit.cloud/)

-The repository has three branches: `stable`, `dev`, and `prod`. `prod` is the production branch, which is published on Posit Connect Cloud.
+The repository has three branches: `main`, `dev`, and `prod`. `prod` is the production branch, which is published on Posit Connect Cloud.